-(a) Good Faith.
+- (a) Good Faith.
 In addition to the certifications set forth in Fed.
 R. Civ.
-P. 11(b), any person who files a document or item under seal, with or without prior leave, certifies that sealing is appropriate to the best of the person's knowledge, information, and belief, formed after an inquiry reasonable under the circumstances and with due regard to the public's right of access.

-(b) When Motion for Leave Required.
-A motion for leave to file under seal is required unless the case is sealed or unless:

-- (1) a protective order is sought under Fed.
+P. 11(b), any person who files a document or item under seal, with or without prior leave, certifies that sealing is appropriate to the best of the person's knowledge, information, and belief, formed after an inquiry reasonable under the circumstances and with due regard to the public's right of access. - (b) When Motion for Leave Required.
+A motion for leave to file under seal is required unless the case is sealed or unless: - (1) a protective order is sought under Fed.
 R. Civ.
 P. 26(c) and L.R.
-26.4; or - (2) filing under seal is otherwise preauthorized by state or federal law or an order already entered in the case.
+26.4; or - (2) filing under seal is otherwise preauthorized by state or federal law or an order already entered in the case. - (c) Caption.

-(c) Caption.
 Any document preauthorized to be filed under seal must include the phrase "FILED UNDER SEAL" in the case caption, followed by citation to the authority for sealing, e.g., "Per Fed.
 R. Civ.
 P. 45(e)(2)(B)," or "D. Mont.
 L.R.
-5.1(b)(1), 26.4."

-(d) Contents of Motion for Leave.
-A motion for leave to file under seal must:

-- (1) be filed in the public record of the case; - (2) without disclosing confidential information, describe the document or item to be sealed and explain why inclusion in the public record is not appropriate; and - (3) either: - (A) state why it is not feasible to file a redacted version of the document or item in the public record, or - (B) be accompanied by a redacted version of the document or item filed in the public record.
+5.1(b)(1), 26.4." - (d) Contents of Motion for Leave.
+A motion for leave to file under seal must: - (1) be filed in the public record of the case; - (2) without disclosing confidential information, describe the document or item to be sealed and explain why inclusion in the public record is not appropriate; and - (3) either: - (A) state why it is not feasible to file a redacted version of the document or item in the public record, or - (B) be accompanied by a redacted version of the document or item filed in the public record.

-(e) Electronic Filing.
-Attorneys filing electronically must follow the guidance of the clerk's office.
-Electronically filed sealed documents must be conventionally served on all other parties unless ex parte filing is authorized.

-(f) Conventional Filing.
-Persons filing conventionally must submit to the clerk:

-- the document or item to be sealed, placed in an envelope with the case number, date, and "Filing Under Seal Requested" clearly printed on the envelope; and, - (2) if required, the motion for leave to seal and brief in support.
+- (e) Electronic Filing.
+Following the directions of the clerk's office, attorneys filing electronically must lodge under seal the document or item for which leave to seal is sought.
+Electronically filed sealed documents must be conventionally served on all other parties unless ex parte filing is authorized. - (f) Conventional Filing.
+Persons filing conventionally must submit to the clerk: - (1) the document or item to be sealed, placed in an envelope with the case number, date, and "Filing Under Seal Requested" clearly printed on the envelope; and, - (2) if required, the motion for leave to seal and brief in support.